apache/storm/docs/IConfigLoader.md

 ### Introduction
-IConfigLoader is an interface designed to allow way to dynamically load scheduler resource constraints into scheduler implementations.
+IConfigLoader is an interface designed to allow dynamic loading of scheduler resource constraints.
 Currently, the MultiTenant scheduler uses this interface to dynamically load the number of isolated nodes a given user has been guaranteed, and the ResoureAwareScheduler uses the interface to dynamically load per user resource guarantees.

 ------